 In the context of the above premise, I can’t help narrating a funny anecdote regarding a harmlessly deceptive angle associated with cell phone use.
 Some time back my hubby and I were volunteering at a group of educational institutions and were asked to contact one young man in case of any problem.
 In fact, problems, there were many.
 But the fellow was overburdened and stopped picking calls and later on when confronted in person, would make some excuse or the other.
 That didn’t work for long.
 The place was in the hills with limited space and there were frequent encounters.
 (Looking back I can understand his predicament being overwhelmed with work and unable to deliver.)

-Thank God he never came to know that we were aware of his trick because our job done, we left the place soon after.
+Thank God he never came to know that we were aware of his trick because we left the place soon after.